 God loves every person He has made, and wants them all to be saved through Jesus, His Son.

 God's purpose is to restore us to how we were originally meant to be and when a person gives their life to Jesus, they are immediately given a new life through the Holy Spirit coming to live in them.
-The Bible refers to this as 'new birth' into eternal life.
+The Bible refers to this as 'new birth' into eternal life. not just ‘going to heaven when you die’ but a new life that starts now and goes on beyond death.

 Anyone can enter this new life through accepting Jesus as their Saviour and giving their life to him, and Christians experience the Holy Spirit changing them progressively and enabling them to live better lives.
 The Holy Spirit is also the giver of peace, joy and confidence to believers, as he assures them of their position and security in God's love.